iamhirdeshkumar15/KNN-Breast-Cancer-Prediction/README.md

 # KNN-Breast-Cancer-Prediction

+## Description
 This project uses the K-Nearest Neighbors (KNN) algorithm to classify breast cancer tumors as benign or malignant based on the Breast Cancer Wisconsin dataset.
 It includes data normalization, model training, and evaluation, demonstrating KNN's application in healthcare analytics and predictive modeling.

-# KNN Breast Cancer Prediction

-## Description
-This project implements the K-Nearest Neighbors (KNN) classification model to predict breast cancer diagnoses using the Breast Cancer Wisconsin dataset.
-It includes data preprocessing, model training, and performance evaluation, showcasing the effectiveness of KNN in medical diagnostics.

 ## Dataset
 The dataset used in this project is the **Breast Cancer Wisconsin (Diagnostic) dataset**.
 It can be found in the **wisc_bc_data.csv** file included in this repository.
 This dataset consists of 569 instances and 32 attributes, where each instance represents a tumor sample, and the attributes include various measurements of the tumors.